jbinko/jbinko.github.io/RFM95W/README.md

 and another one from Alasdair Allan
 [How to add LoRaWAN to Raspberry Pi Pico](https://www.raspberrypi.org/blog/how-to-add-lorawan-to-raspberry-pi-pico/)

-The difference from this article is to provide guideline for:
+The difference from those articles is to provide guideline for:

 - European region
 - HOPERF Module based on RFM95W - I'm happy owner of [RFM95W-868-S2_BOB](https://www.soselectronic.com/products/various/rfm95w-868-s2-bob-342652)